Domestic Violence Act and Blended Family Structure Attorneys Passaic County NJ

 By stating that the PDVA must be extended to include “modern, blended households,” the New Jersey Appellate Court determined that jurisdiction had been established and that the trial court could resume the final restraining order hearing.

 Long-term Consequences of Domestic Violence Charges In Essex County, NJ

 Regardless of the circumstances of your domestic violence case, the damage of an unfavorable outcome can be catastrophic and long-lasting.
-For the victim or the accused, it is essential to have an experienced domestic violence attorney to protect your rights and advocate on your behalf.
-At Del Sardo & Montanari, LLC our seasoned attorneys have provided aggressive representation for countless clients in Wayne, Clifton, Little Falls, and throughout Passaic and Essex counties.
+It is essential for the victim or the accused to have an experienced domestic violence attorney to protect your rights and advocate on your behalf.
+At The Montanari Law Group, LLC, our seasoned attorneys have provided aggressive representation for countless clients in Wayne, Clifton, Little Falls, and Passaic and Essex counties.

-Our team includes leaders in the fields of Family, Criminal and Civil law, and our integrated approach allows us to address every component of your case to arrive at a favorable outcome.
+Our team includes leaders in the fields of Family, Criminal, and Civil law.
+Our integrated approach allows us to address every component of your case to arrive at a favorable outcome.
 We will meet with you to learn about your situation, conduct an independent investigation, and construct a compelling case in your favor.
-It is our mission to provide support and guidance through every phase of the legal process as we work tirelessly to achieve the best possible outcome.
+Our mission is to provide support and guidance through every phase of the legal process as we work tirelessly to achieve the best possible outcome.

 Contact a Passaic County, NJ Domestic Violence & Restraining Order Lawyer Today

-You may have other questions associated with the restraining order against you, or you may want to file a restraining order against another person.
+You may have other questions about the restraining order against you, or you may want to file a restraining order against another person.
 Whatever your situation, contact us online or by calling (973) 233-4396 to schedule a free initial consultation with one of our knowledgeable domestic violence attorneys today.